asymptotik/crosstool-arm-osx/readme.md

 The script downloads, compiles and installs all necessary software.
 The only prerequisite I know of is to have the latest version of XCode and have the command line tools installed.
 It works for me without modification on OSX 10.7.4 with XCode 4.5.2

-To use, open and read the build.sh script to suite your needs.
-Then run the script:
+To use: open and read the build.sh script to suite your needs.
+Then run the script from within the folder it is contained.
+It will need to access the arm-unknown-linux-gnueabi.config file.

      bash build.sh

-From within the folder it is contained.
-It will need the arm-unknown-linux-gnueabi.config file.

 The code will install some HomeBrew packages.
 I currently use mac ports.
 At some time during my attempts to setup this cross compiler it interfered with the install and as such I have it setup to install HomeBrew packages /brew/local such that you don't have to be a normal HomeBrew user and the environment is completely controlled.